 - Nov – World Robot Olympiad

 All members are eligible to run for a position in the HS and JC CCA Executive Committee in Sec 2/3 and JC1 respectively.
-Typically, the roles available for Robotics members in the HS ExCo are Chairman, VEX/RoboCup heads, Quartermaster and Treasurer, while in the JC ExCo they are the President, Secretary and Robotics Head positions.
+Typically, the roles available for Robotics members in the HS EXCO are Chairman, VEX/RoboCup heads, Quartermaster and Treasurer, while in the JC EXCO they are the President, Secretary and Robotics Head positions.
+Do note that since we are a combined CCA, EXCO positions are also shared and can be contested by our Infocomm counterparts for non-robotics exclusive roles.

 Unless you are a DSA (Robotics) applicant, we do not require any prior experience in Robotics or coding in order to join.
-Any prior experience/knowledge that you have will only be counted as a bonus during the selection phase.
+Any prior experience/knowledge that you have will only be counted as a bonus during the selection phase and may be held to a higher standard than inexperienced applicants.

 We do accept a number of inexperienced members every year and sufficient training is provided to everyone.
 As long as you are able to grasp things quickly and show commitment to learning, anyone can flourish in our CCA.

 Yes we do.
 While there is no denying that Robotics is a male-dominated field at this current time, we would never discriminate against any female applicants.
-We have 4 current female members and had 5 former female members since 2018.
+We have had about 10 female members since 2018.

 Please select your application type: